Tourism in Gilgit-Baltistan

-Tourism in Gilgit-Baltistan, a administered territory of Pakistan, focuses on the mountains.
+Tourism in Gilgit-Baltistan, an administered territory of Pakistan, focuses on its access to various mountain ranges and alpine terrain.
+Various tourist destinations attract millions of travelers from within Pakistan.
+On the other hand, tourists from other countries also routinely visit GB.
+An estimated 1.72 million tourists visited the region in 2017 according to the Pakistan Tourism Development Corporation (PTDC).
+Travelers had contributed Rs.300 million to the local economy in 2017.
+The authorities were expecting 2.5 million tourists in 2018 which would have meant an additional Rs.450 million to the economy.

 Geography

 Gilgit-Baltistan borders Pakistan's Khyber Pakhtunkhwa Province to the west, a small portion of the Wakhan Corridor of Afghanistan to the north, Xinjiang, China to the northeast, the Indian territory Jammu and Kashmir and Ladakh to the southeast, and the Pakistani-administered state of Azad Kashmir to the south.